CISecurity/ControlsAssessmentSpecification/control-2/control-2.10.rst

 --------
 * M1 = List of high-risk applications that are properly segregated (compliant list)
 * M2 = List of high-risk applications that are not properly segregated (non-compliant list)
-* M3 = The number of high-risk applications that are properly segregated (count of M1)
+* M3 = Count of high-risk applications that are properly segregated (count of M1)
 * M4 = The total number of approved high-risk applications (count of Input 1)

 Metrics